 Installing Oracle for PHP

-Note: You are currently viewing documentation for Moodle 2.5.
-Up-to-date documentation for the latest stable version of Moodle may be available here: Installing Oracle for PHP.
+Note: You are currently viewing documentation for Moodle 2.3.
+Up-to-date documentation for the latest stable version is available here: Installing Oracle for PHP.

 - http://moodle.org/mod/forum/discuss.php?d=65488#p308002 (with attached html document)

 PHP v5.2.4 (and perhaps v5.2.3 as well) have shipped with a bug in the OCI8 driver that leaks statement handles.
 The version of the OCI8 driver with the bug is v1.2.4.
 Possible workarounds:

 - Downgrade to PHP v5.2.1 (reported to work)

 - Downgrade only the oci8 driver to the one included in PHP 5.2.1 (it worked for us -- iarenaza)

 - If you are on linux and/or can compile PECL extensions, install an older OCI8 driver (v1.2.3 seems to work) from the PECL repository http://pecl.php.net/package/oci8